The Avocado Yogurt Lime Sauce that Launched 1,000 Fish Tacos…

 - 1 tsp sea salt

-- Put all ingredients in a food processor and blend until creamy.
+- Put inside of avocado with rest of ingredients in a food processor and blend until creamy.

 - Taste to adjust heat and seasoning.